About Us

 Within the counseling profession, my approach is to support my clients in fostering growth and connection, in whatever form that may look like for them.
 Sitting with the discomfort of change and uncertainty is challenging.
 However, being able to support meaningful connections with our inner selves and with others is essential.

-In August 2024, I will complete my Masters degree in Clinical Mental Health Counseling at Seattle University.
+I hold a Master of Arts degree in Clinical Mental Health Counseling from Seattle University and am a Licensed Mental Health Counselor Associate (LMHC-A MC61579214).
 I aim to bring my empathy, creative visioning, and nurturing lens to deeply support the communities I work with.
 I am grateful to work at Mente and center mental health supports for school-age youth, families, and adults.

 Fees